mariaakarim/Connect-Four/README.md

   ### Simranjeet Bilkhu, GitHub username: simran-sb:
    * I wrote the check_winner, check_verticle, check_horizontal methods in board.py.
 I also wrote the menu.py module, win_screen.py mode and the button.py module and edited the others so that they work together properly.
      In the readme, I wrote the game controls and description sections

+  ### Maria Abdul Karim, GitHub username: mariaakarim:
+  * I implemented method check diagonal in board.py.
+I also fixed few bugs in the existing code in board.py, board_view.py, and menu.py.
+  I was also responsible to completing the docstrings in all of our game files.
+Moreover, I also wrote the "How to Play" section in README.md.

 ## License